Greg Manusky

 Gregory Manusky (born August 12, 1966) is an American professional football coach and former linebacker.
 Manusky started his coaching career as a linebacker coach for two teams over six seasons.
 From there, he transitioned to a defensive coordinator for four teams over 12 seasons, totaling 19 seasons as a defensive coach.
 Prior to coaching, Manusky played as a linebacker in the National Football League (NFL) for three teams over 12 seasons.

+Early life and college career

 Manusky played college football at Colgate University and high school football at Dallas High School.